Contact Me

 2. Fly Me To The Moon

-Bart Howard said later it took him 20 years to learn how to write a song in 20 minutes and this song was that result.
+Fly Me To The Moon was written by Bart Howard who said later it took him 20 years to learn how to write a song in 20 minutes and this song was that result.

 The initial title was "In Other Words" and when Peggy Lee popularized the song with her appearance on Ed Sullivan, she convinced Bart to change the name.